Flows

 Navigate to the Flows section of the appropriate module and click Add flow.

 On the Add flow pop-up, give the Flow a suitable Name.
-The Send reminders setting lets you choose which days of the week managers and assigned users will receive their Flow reminder notifications - perhaps on preferred working days or not at weekends.
+The Send reminders setting allows you to choose which days of the week Managers and Assigned users receive Flow reminder notifications, such as preferred working days or excluding weekends.
 Next, set the modules in which the Flow is to be Visible in.
 Note that Managers are module-specific, meaning you can assign different managers in each module where the Flow is visible.
 Finally, use the Visible to setting to optionally restrict Flow visibility to just yourself or selected user groups - see our related support article for further information about restricting the visibility of certain features.
 Click to Save the Flow.

 You are now taken to the new Flow View, which summarises the settings just added.
 Note the option to Add manager.
-Designated Managers receive timely reminder notifications when actions become due for those in the Flow.
-Reminders are only sent on the specified Send reminder days (see previous image) at approximately 6:30 am local time.
+Designated Managers will receive timely reminder notifications when people become due in the Flow.
+Reminders are sent on the first Send reminder day after a person becomes due (see previous image) at approximately 6:30 am local time.
 Multiple managers can be assigned.

-On the Add manager pop-up, select the User responsible for overseeing the Flow.
-Only a User with at least Use permissions for the module where the Flow is visible can interact with it, so ensure Flow Managers have the necessary module permissions.
+On the Add manager pop-up, search and select the User responsible for overseeing the Flow.
+The manager must have at least Use permissions for the module where the Flow is visible.

 Adding stages and actions